shristituladhar/SQL-DataWarehouseProject/README.md

 ---

-### Next Step
+## Related Project

-The Gold-layer views are used as a source for downstream **Exploratory & Advanced Data Analysis** in the companion repo: [`sql-data-analytics`](https://github.com/shristituladhar/sql-data-analytics-project)
+The Gold-layer views are used as a source for downstream **Exploratory & Advanced Data Analysis** in the companion repo:[`sql-data-analytics-project`](https://github.com/shristituladhar/sql-data-analytics-project)

 ---